 - Financial Strength Ratings (FSRs) These are an independent opinion of an insurer's financial strength and ability to meet its ongoing insurance policy and contract obligations.
-This type of rating is assigned to insurance companies. - Issuer Credit Ratings These are an independent opinion of the ability of an issuer or entity to meet its ongoing financial obligations and can be issued on either a long or short-term basis.
-This rating is assigned to insurance companies and their related holding companies as well as other legal entities authorised to issue financial obligations. - Issue Credit Ratings These are an independent opinion of an issuer's ability to meet its ongoing financial obligations to security holders when due.
+This type of rating is assigned to insurance companies. - Issuer Credit Ratings (ICR) These are an independent opinion of the ability of an issuer or entity to meet its ongoing financial obligations and can be issued on either a long or short-term basis.
+This rating is assigned to insurance companies and their related holding companies as well as other legal entities authorised to issue financial obligations. - Issue Credit Ratings (IR) These are an independent opinion of an issuer's ability to meet its ongoing financial obligations to security holders when due.
 This type of rating is assigned to the securities issued by entities rated by AM Best.

 Pursuant to EU Regulation governing the activities of Credit Rating Agencies operating in the EU, a CRA established and registered in the EU may "endorse" ratings from non-EU CRAs that are part of the same Group and where the third-country CRA fulfils requirements that are at least "as stringent as" requirements in the EU CRA Regulation.
-Further to the Withdrawal Agreement agreed between the United Kingdom and the European Union, ESMA will continue to directly supervise UK Credit Rating Agencies (including AMBERS) until 31 December 2020.
-As such, AMBERS will continue to be the vehicle to endorse ratings into the EU until 31 December 2020 and so AMB-EU does not intend to endorse credit ratings in 2020.
+Further to the end of the Brexit transition period, AMBERS ceased to be the vehicle to endorse ratings into the EU on Exit Day.
+Consequently, effective from the 1 January 2021, AMB-EU commenced endorsing selected credit ratings issued ratings issued by the following affiliated non-EU CRA group companies: